Lynnwood Police Blotter: Feb. 15-21, 2026 - My Lynnwood News

 Feb.
 16

-58th Place West/208th Street Southwest: Out of area, assisting Seattle Police Department.
+58th Place West/208th Street Southwest: Out of area, assisting other agency, vehicle wanted by Seattle PD for felony gun crime.
+Vehicle stopped by local agency; occupants fled.
+Lynnwood officers located both subjects and took them into custody.

-18200 block 44th Avenue West: Traffic offense, driving with a suspended license.
-Possession of a controlled substance.
+18000 block 44th Avenue West: Traffic offense, traffic stop/driving with a suspended license/possession of a controlled substance.

 4100 block Alderwood Mall Boulevard: Burglary.

-4600 block 196th Street Southwest: Out of area, assisting Ferndale Police Department.
+4600 block 196th Street Southwest: Out of area, vehicle recovery, Ferndale PD vehicle recovery.

 3200 block 184th Street Southwest: Misdemeanor theft.

-202nd Street Southwest: Traffic offense, hit and run, driving under the influence.
+202nd Street Southwest: Traffic offense, driving under the influence, and hit and run attended.

 Feb.
 17